cvbate/NYCAirQuality/README.md

     `

 Now you should be all set up and ready to make commits to your GitHub repository!!
-When you make commits from VSCode Cloushell Editor 'Source Control' you will press "Commit" and then "Sync Changes" and then you will be redirected to GitHub, enter the code given to you and sign into your account.
+You wil make commits from VSCode Cloushell Editor 'Source Control'.
+Press "Commit" and then "Sync Changes", copy the code that will pop up, then you will be redirected to GitHub.
+Enter the code given to you and sign into your account.
 ![Alt text](Imgs/sourcecontrol.png)